dcsturman/simple_json_server/README.md

 The library includes built-in HTTP and WebSocket server support.
 Use the `create_options` method to start a server.

-**Note**: `create_options` consumes the actor (moves it), preventing accidental use after starting the server.
+**Note**: `create` and variants on `create` consumes the actor (moves it), preventing accidental use after starting the server.
 This is a safety feature that ensures the actor is only used within the server context.

 ```rust
 use simple_json_server::{Actor, actor};